-Confused about how to install outdoor spa or Jacuzzi in your back yard?
+Confused about how to install an outdoor spa or Jacuzzi in your backyard?
+Well read on.

 What type of Spa do you need?

 There are endless types and models of outdoor spas out there at the moment.
 Your first decision is who many people will use it at the same time?.

 - Do you need a 2 person or a 7 person?

 - Massage, do you need Hydrotherapy or just a relaxing bubble machine?

 - Entertainment, do you need lights and sound? (speaker system spa)